AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Keywords.md

 and very difficult to read.
 It is generally advised to use _goto_ statements only when necessary, if at all.
 Now, there is still some debate about how and if they should be used, but I argue that _goto_ statements can be used in very rare circumstance where they can improve code clarity or improve the efficiency of an algorithm.
 Regardless, for the most part, _goto_ statements are a clear indicator of poor code structure and make maintaining codebases exceptionally difficult.
-> Here is an article worth reading, regardless of its age: [Donald Knuth: Structured Programming with _goto_ Statements](https://www.scribd.com/document/38873257/Knuth-1974-Structured-Programming-With-Go-to-Statements). <br /> Keep in mind that this was written in a time when programming languages lacked good structure, and _goto_ statements were often the only option for unconditional jumps.
+> Here is an article worth reading, regardless of its age: [Donald Knuth: Structured Programming with _goto_ Statements](https://www.scribd.com/document/38873257/Knuth-1974-Structured-Programming-With-Go-to-Statements). <br /> Keep in mind that this was written in a time when programming languages lacked good structure, <br />
+> and _goto_ statements were often the only option for unconditional jumps.
 Nowadays, this is not true. <br />
 >
 > As you should always have both sides, here is a [A Case Against Goto Statements](https://www.cs.utexas.edu/users/EWD/ewd02xx/EWD215.PDF).